-Turns out you weren’t imagining it.
+Turns out you weren’t.

 A staggering number of doctors are ignoring us when we report side effects.
 A study published in the Journal of Clinical Psychiatry found that patients are reporting side effects from their depression medications 20 times more than their psychiatrists bother to record in their charts.

 Doctors aren’t bothering to record many side effects